ZuzannaWeichel/sample-mock-server/README.md

 ## Seting up EC2 instance

 - Log in to your AWS Console
-http://go.accenture.com/aws_login (you might need to be added for access)

 - Find EC2 service
     - Create an instance with Ubuntu and default settings
     - Name your instance